Published on: Jun 26, 2019 | Updated on June 11, 2020

 Start from basic greetings to commonly used phrases.
 Counting numbers also helps a lot when you’re buying from local stores.
 It also makes bargaining easier.

-For this, you need to get a cheap international calling plan.
+For this, you need to subscribe to a calling service that offers cheap international calls.
 Using roaming service can be expensive so compare prices first.
 Check out how much international call packages cost in your country.
 If you think your calls abroad will be far and few between, you’ll save more with a pay-as-you-go calling service.

 Before moving abroad, make sure you’ve tied up loose ends in your home country.
 Cancel your phone and cable plans, gym membership and all other subscriptions you might have.
 Inform your landlord and your car’s insurance provider.
 Look for a safe place where you can store belongings you won’t be bringing with you.
 If you’ve got no plans of coming back, you can put them up in a garage sale or give them to charity.